lewisgj/rpg-combat-kata/notes.md

 ### A final refactor

 The character tests are getting big!
 I tried to make it clearer what character we want to assert on by consistently naming them all testSubject.

+## Step 2: Level-scaling

+### Testing

+We finally had a use for level, but no mechanism to level up.
+I assumed that level was something innate, like how a fire-breathing dragon might be level 100, but a village idiot might be level 1.
+Testing without directly exposing health was again quite difficult.
+I settled for using some multipliers of the 'deadly' constant to try to illusrate that it was the difference in levels that made it different to other tests.

+### Implementation

+To avoid having to refactor everything, I made the assumption that levels were 1 if not specified otherwise.